 With just half an hour’s grace to indulge in some condor-spotting, we hastened to the viewing area.
 After just a few seconds, people gasped as one swooped low above us, wings outstretched.
 It was amazing to see it so close!
 A condor’s wingspan can reach over ten feet, and this one can’t have been far off that.

->There was a majestic foreboding about the way the condors circled together, soaring gracefully and occasionally plunging down for a break.
-On a protruding rock not far below us, three of them gathered to survey the landscape below.
-One craned its neck around 180 degrees and seemed to make direct eye contact with me; it sent a shiver right down my spine!
+On a protruding rock not far below us, three condors gathered to survey the landscape below.
+One craned its neck around 180 degrees and seemed to make direct eye contact with me, sending a shiver down my spine.

-The three hours it took us to hike from here down to San Juan de Chucchu village were a real test of endurance.
-It eclipsed anything we had experienced on the Inca Trail a few days earlier.
+The three hours it took us to hike down to San Juan de Chucchu village (the first leg of our trek) were a real test of endurance.
 The path that snaked down the 1,200m descent was a gauntlet of treacherous loose gravel, with the soaring temperature doing nothing to help.

-The one thing that kept us going, aside from each other’s encouragement, was the truly spectacular scenery.
+The one thing that kept me and Lisa going, aside from each other’s encouragement, was the truly spectacular scenery.
 Every time we stopped for breath – which was very often – we were able to escape from our exhaustion into the dreamland of chartreuse vegetation, prickly cacti and gaping rocky faces all around us.

 Here’s the thing: all of this would have been manageable if we’d had a supportive and understanding guide.
 Ours was not.
-Lisa wrote in some detail about the effect this had on her experience in particular.
-Every now and again I re-read this, and it fills me with pride in how she overcame the negative treatment she received.
+Lisa wrote in some detail on her personal blog about the effect this had on her experience in particular.
+Every now and again I re-read this, and it fills me with pride and admiration for how she overcame the negative treatment she received.

-From constantly telling Lisa she was going too slow, to saying the trek was for ‘able-bodied people’, to constantly pressuring us to take a mule ride instead of continuing on foot, our Colca Canyon trek guide was the epitome of everything a guide shouldn’t be.
-In the face of this, however, we both made it through to the end.
+Our Colca Canyon trek guide was the epitome of everything a guide shouldn’t be.
+From constantly telling Lisa she was going too slow, to saying the trek was for ‘able-bodied people’, to constantly pressuring us to take a mule ride instead of continuing on foot – he was a hindrance more than a help.
+In the face of this, however, we both somehow made it through to the end.

 We arose at 4am for a 4:30am start.
 At least the sun wasn’t a factor this time, but the relentless ascent was gruelling.
 Like the previous day’s descent, the path was stony and slippery, with no break from the steep gradient.